rnzsgh/stack-set-test/README.md

 # StackSets POC

 This is an example of a CloudFormation template that can be deployed in multiple [AWS regions](https://aws.amazon.com/about-aws/global-infrastructure/) in the same account using [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-concepts.html).
+This is a POC and definitely *not* production ready.

 This POC is designed to showcase what a global deployment of a system would look like.
 In stack-set.cfn.yml CloudFormation template, we deploy: